NoamShental/COMPASS/README.md

 2. Example of simulations similar to those performed to produce Figure 3 in the manuscript: namely varying the number of reads, read length and number of bacteria – See file: "example_simulations.m"

-3. Example of analysing the Drosophila larva sample L2 using COMPASS – See file: " example_experimental_reads_sample_L2.m "
+3. Example of analyzing the Drosophila larva sample L2 using COMPASS – See file: " example_experimental_reads_sample_L2.m "